cashubtc/nuts/pol.md

-# NUT-XX: Proof of Liabilities
+# NUT-388: Proof of Liabilities

 `optional`

+> **Draft identifier:** `388` is the proposal's pull-request number and MUST be replaced with the NUT number assigned when the proposal is merged.

 ---